 When we saw Jack and Grady enter the little foyer to the toilets/powder room, Jack went right once inside as Grady stepped out of his way to the left.
 Now in shot 368 we've cut to Jack holding a 2nd door for Grady, then they pass through a third into the red bathroom.
 According to these turns, the bathroom would then actually cross back over the body of the bar.
 In the bathroom, Jack puts down his bourbon and Advocaat in the approximate location where it was spilled out in the Gold Room.

 This long bar in the Gold Room is also to be compared with the long reception desk in the lobby, and when that parallel is drawn we realize that Dick Hallorann is killed in the area (though in the lobby) where the Advocaat was spilled in coincidence with the woman with the white feather headdress and the red seeming hand mark on her bottom colliding with Grady and knocking him into Jack.
-And it is also the same area where Jack places down that glass of bourbon and Advocaat in the red bathroom.
+And it is also the same area where Jack places down that glass of Jack Daniel's and Advocaat in the red bathroom.

 The entry is to the right instead of against the back wall.
 So they do enter right, then take another immediate right into the lavatory area, and are placed right back out in the Gold Room.
 Yet instead we are seeing the bathroom.

-My guess was a good guess, but what happens in that entry foyer is yet another example of the blind right angle, 90 degree turn, just as I described with the foyer entrance to Room 237.
+My guess was a good guess, but what happens in that entry foyer is yet another example of the blind right angle, 90 degree turn, just as I described with the foyer entrance to room 237.
 We had missing, obscured information.

 GRADY: Now, let's see if we can improve this with a little water, sir.